Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 The options which affect tape-to-tape copy most, are movebatchsize, movesizethresh and bufpoolsize.
 Bufpoolsize is explained above.

-These parameters, and TXNGROUPMAX, can be dynamically changed by TSM, if SELFTUNETXNsize is set to YES.
+These parameters, and TXNGROUPMAX, can be dynamically changed by Spectrum Protect, if SELFTUNETXNsize is set to YES.